Ringmast4r/SecKC-MHN-Globe/README.md

 ```

 **Example:**
-This program was made to interface with the Public SecKC Community HPFeeds stream that I maintain, which you are welcome to try:
+This program was made to interface with the Public SecKC Community HPFeeds stream that I maintain, which this project will try to use by default if no configuration file is provided:
 ```
 seckc-community fk6QgrnyvwbWSxCIwL5SIc2oARC4DXx46 mhn.h-i-r.net 10000 cowrie.sessions
 ```